Polio: Advice for travellers

 - Pakistan

-Travellers who are visiting these countries for longer than 4 weeks may be required to receive a dose of polio vaccine 1 to 12 months before they leave this destination.
+Travellers who are visiting these countries for longer than 4 weeks may be required to receive a dose of polio vaccine 1 to 12 months before they leave this destination and return to Canada or travel on to another international destination.
 This may be required even if you have previously received all the recommended polio vaccine doses as part of the routine vaccine schedule in Canada.

 Make sure that the polio vaccination is documented on the International Certificate of Vaccination or Prophylaxis.